Thresholds (% saturation)

 User Thresholds

-The dissolved oxygen (percent saturation) observations are relatively normally distributed (Figure 1), and so the mean and standard deviation were used to determine \(user_{min}\) and \(user_{max}\).
+The dissolved oxygen (percent saturation) observations are normally distributed (Figure 1), and so the mean and standard deviation were used to determine \(user_{min}\) and \(user_{max}\).
 The statistics and threshold values are shown in Table 2.

 Figure 1: Distribution of dissolved oxygen (percent saturation) observations (binwidth = 2 %).
 Dotted orange lines indicate the user thresholds.